davidsimowitz/python-scripts/README.md

 ### checksum.py
-* Calculate and compare a file's checksum with its expected result.
+* Calculate a file's checksum.
+The result will be compared with the expected value if supplied.
   ```bash
   Usage: checksum.py [OPTIONS] FILENAME